ivancarlosti/ddnsonroute53/README.md

 ## DDNS cURL update format:

-To simplify the process, `[FQDN]` is also used as login for basuc auth purposes.
+To simplify the process, `[FQDN]` is also used as login for basic auth purposes.

 Example: `https://[FQDN]:[PASSWORD]@subdomain.example.com/update.php?hostname=[FQDN]&myip=[IP]`